hubmapconsortium/hra-corridor-generation/README.md

 **Release date:** 9 Feb 2024

 ## Overview:
-3D corridor generation given intersection volume between the tissue block and anatomical structures.
+A C++ library for http service for 3D corridor generation given a tissue block.

 ## Dependencies:
 For C++ libraries: